Styles

 tag:

-We also enforce strong linting of styles to keep it consistent and find possible errors early.
+We also enforce strong to keep it consistent and find possible errors early.

 If you want to use any global css